uec-rk/odd-numbered-workers-id/README.md

     Evaluate the performance of the model using **<font color="orange">data_test.csv</font>**.
     The results are saved as _result.txt_ in the current directory.
-    **Copy the text in the result.txt and paste to the form in the machine learning survey.**
+    **Copy the text in the result.txt and paste it to the form in the machine learning survey.**

     ![predict](predict.png)